cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

 Entity mapping files specify the training data required for entity resolution.
 Entity resolution is the task of mapping each entity to a unique and unambiguous concept, such as a product with a specific ID or an attribute with a specific SKU number.
 In some cases, this mapping may be obvious.
 For example, the phrase 'Eiffel Tower' may always unambiguously refer to famous Paris landmark.
 In most applications, though, users describe the same object in many varied ways.
 For example, some people might refer to 'Bruce Springsteen' as 'The Boss.'
 The word 'Tesla' might refer to the famous scientist or the electric car company.
 Customers ordering a 'diet cola,' 'diet coke,' or a 'diet soda' might all expect to be served the same beverage.
 In Workbench, the entity resolver identifies the unique and unambiguous concept associated with each entity.

 Production conversational applications today rely on training data sets and supervised learning models to perform entity resolution.
-The training data utilized by Workbench for this purpose resides in entity mapping files located in the :keyword:`entities` folder of the application root directory.
+The training data utilized by Workbench for this purpose resides in entity mapping files located in the ``entities`` folder of the application root directory.

 .. image:: /images/directory5.png
     :width: 350px
     :align: center

-In this example, :keyword:`store_name_mapping.json` is the mapping file for the ``store_name`` entity.
-Here is what :keyword:`store_name_mapping.json` looks like:
+In this example, ``store_name_mapping.json`` is the mapping file for the ``store_name`` entity.
+Here is what ``store_name_mapping.json`` looks like:

 .. code-block:: javascript